 Shareholder Identification Disclosure Requests: Non-STP process

-Note: The list attached this announcement, originally published on 23 December 2020, was updated.
+Note: The list attached to this announcement, originally published on 23 December 2020, was updated.

 Clearstream Banking1 would like to inform customers about specific Shareholder Identification Disclosure Requests that cannot be handled on STP basis in ISO 20022 format.

 The STP processing of Shareholder Identification (SI) Requests within Clearstream Banking is based on the SMPG guidelines for the messaging format, as well as on the usage of the SWIFTNet FINplus service for the exchange of messages, as recommended by ECSDA.

 Clearstream Banking is receiving SI Requests not following the SMPG guidelines and ECSDA recommendations which, hence, cannot be handled on a STP basis and require manual intervention.
 In order to inform customers of the impacted requests, Clearstream Banking has published a list of those requests, which will be updated on a regular basis.